 This course is recommended for those students who intend to pursue mathematics or an allied field.
 A major part of the course is an in-depth study of trigonometry.
 The 6 trigonometric functions and relationships in triangles, the unit circle, and analytic trigonometry, including proofs are stressed.
 Additional topics include: Graphs, Polynomial, Power, and Rational Functions, Exponential and Logarithmic Functions, and topics in Discrete Mathematics, such as: the Binomial Theorem, Sequences and Series.
 If time allows, additional topics will be explored both individually and as a class.
 Regular homework assignments will be given.
-College Accelerated Program (CAP) credit is available.
+College Accelerated Program (CAP) credit is available through Rowan College at Burlington County (RCBC).